Infill is important to building a sustainable city, and the City of Edmonton recognizes the need to support more and better residential infill.

 On Monday, April 13, 2015, City Council approved Zoning Bylaw changes to allow the subdivision to create narrow lots in the RF1 Zone (to a minimum of 25 feet or 7.6 metres) and removed location criteria for garage and garden suites, permitting them to be built at any location on a street in residential areas.

-Effective immediately, these Zoning Bylaw changes (two of 23 actions in Edmonton's ) will provide opportunities for new housing developments in mature and established neighbourhoods, help make the best use of existing infrastructure and amenities, and support a range of housing choices.
+These Zoning Bylaw changes (two of 23 actions in Edmonton's ) will provide opportunities for new housing developments in mature and established neighbourhoods, help make the best use of existing infrastructure and amenities, and support a range of housing choices.

 Get the skinny on narrow lots